 - French horn, trumpet, trombone and tuba

-The selection process will include auditions and interviews, including interviews with family members and other caregivers.
-Musicians selected for CMPI will be carefully assessed and provided with comprehensive supports — musical and extra-musical — including financial, instructional and academic, to remove many of the barriers to access that can discourage or derail the training of talented students from underrepresented backgrounds before they are able to fully realize their musical potential.
+The selection process includes auditions and interviews, including interviews with family members and other caregivers.
+Musicians selected for CMPI are carefully assessed and provided with comprehensive supports — musical and extra-musical — including financial, instructional and academic, to remove many of the barriers to access that can discourage or derail the training of talented students from underrepresented backgrounds before they are able to fully realize their musical potential.

-We envision inviting 50 musicians annually or 150 program participants over the course of this initial grant.
+We are inviting 50 musicians annually or 150 program participants over the course of this initial grant.

-Instruction will take place at the participating organization(s) based on the needs and best fit for each individual musician.
+Instruction takes place at the participating organization(s) based on the needs and best fit for each individual musician.

 We believe that by providing tailored and intensive support to carefully vetted musicians of promise and commitment, we can offer opportunities to deserving young musicians who often fall through the cracks — or never even step onto the pathway.

-Those selected will be assessed by CMPI staff, and provided with individualized support plans — including financial, musical, social-emotional, academic, family engagement, and peer-to-peer elements — enabling them to remain and succeed on the training pathway, despite the barriers they face.
-Student progress will be monitored through semi-annual juries; meeting progress benchmarks will be a condition for remaining in the cohort.
-Supports will be adjusted to reflect students’ changing needs and circumstances.
-The primary focus of this project is refining and mastering musical skills; secondarily, students requiring additional academic supports to be successful in college will receive these via partnership with Chicago-based organizations who specialize in college readiness.
+Those selected are assessed by CMPI staff, and provided with individualized support plans — including financial, musical, social-emotional, academic, family engagement, and peer-to-peer elements — enabling them to remain and succeed on the training pathway, despite the barriers they face.
+Student progress is monitored through semi-annual juries; meeting progress benchmarks are a condition for remaining in the cohort.
+Supports are adjusted to reflect students’ changing needs and circumstances.
+The primary focus of this project is refining and mastering musical skills; secondarily, students requiring additional academic supports to be successful in college receive these via partnership with Chicago-based organizations who specialize in college readiness.